-We have never generated revenue from product sales and all of our product candidates are currently in the pre-clinical and early clinical stage, and we may continue to incur significant losses for the foreseeable future and never generate revenue from product sales.
+We have never generated revenue from product sales and all of our product candidates are currently in the preclinical and early clinical stage, and we may continue to incur significant losses for the foreseeable future and never generate revenue from product sales.

-We are a pre-clinical and early stage clinical, biopharmaceutical discovery and development company.
-We have initiated a Phase 1 clinical trial for our Influenza A product candidate in the first quarter of 2022, which has been delayed due to challenges with CROs arising from the recent Omicron variant of COVID-19.
-We also plan to commence two COVID-19 clinical trials in 2022 for product candidates.
-An IND is required by the FDA in order to proceed from pre-clinical to clinical trials for a product candidate.
+We are a preclinical and early stage clinical, biopharmaceutical discovery and development company.
+We completed a Phase 1 clinical trial for our Influenza A lead oral candidate CC-42344 in December 2022.
+We also plan to commence a COVID-19 clinical trial in 2023 for our lead oral candidate CDI-988.
 Because of the need to complete clinical trials, establish safety and efficacy and obtain regulatory approval, which is an expensive and time-consuming process, we do not anticipate generating revenue from product sales for at least five years and will continue to sustain considerable losses.
 We may develop a partnership that could generate income sooner, but there is no guarantee that will be achievable.

-We had an accumulated deficit of \$259,093,000 from inception through December 31, 2021 and expect to continue losing money in the future.
+We had an accumulated deficit of \$297,930,000 from inception through December 31, 2022 and expect to continue losing money in the future.
 We may never achieve income from operations or have positive cash flow from operations.

 As an early-stage drug development company, our focus is on developing product candidates, obtaining regulatory approvals and commercializing pharmaceutical products.
-As a result, we have lost \$258,791,000 from inception through December 31, 2021, expect losses to continue, and have never generated revenue from product sales.
+As a result, we have lost \$297,930,000 from inception through December 31, 2022, expect losses to continue, and have never generated revenue from product sales.
 It is likely that we will need to raise additional capital in the future.
 There can be no assurance that we will ever generate income from operations or have positive cash flow from operations.